 Frederick Riley, of Manchester, was born in on 9th January 1912, the son of George Herbert Riley, an undertaker, and May Riley.

 Riley joined the Casuals Football Club, an amateur club based in London.
-The club was formed in 1883 and was originally made up of players who had attended Eton School, Westminster School and Charterhouse School.
+The club was formed in 1883 and was originally made up of players who had attended Eton College, Westminster School and Charterhouse.
 It quickly expanded to include players from all Universities and public schools but Riley's background is currently unknown.